todokku/reddit-slideshow-1/Readme.md

 fi
 ```

-Finally, edit the `~/.xinitrc` to load Chromium when X starts (edit with your current resolution):
+Finally, edit the `~/.xinitrc` to load Chromium when X starts (edit with your current resolution) (where `/home/pi/reddit-slideshow/index.html` is the location of your slideshow):

 ```bash
 #!/bin/sh